German prisoners of war in the United States: Entertainment and education

-Camps built libraries to organize their reading material and prisoners often purchased their own, but they never had enough reading material, with an average of one half book per prisoner.
-The YMCA printed thousands of copies of books for the camps, and even provided bookbinding material so camps could repair them due to frequent use.
+As a highly effective tool of reeducation after American entry into World War II, the libraries of the POW camps very often included Berman-Fischer in Stockholm's paperback editions of great works of recent German literature that remained strictly banned under censorship in Nazi Germany.
+Particularly in demand among POWs were Exilliteratur by anti-Nazi refugee writers such as Erich Maria Remarque's All Quiet on the Western Front, Thomas Mann's Zauberberg, and Franz Werfel's The Song of Bernadette.
+In an article for inter-camp journal Der Ruf, German POW Curt Vinz opined, "Had we only had the opportunity to read these books before, our introduction to life, to war, and the expanse of politics would have been different."

 Camps had subscriptions to American newspapers, and every camp published its own newspaper with poetry and short stories, puzzles and games, listings of upcoming events, and classified ads.
 Camp authorities recognized the periodicals' value in serving as creative outlets and as accurate indicators of the prisoners' views.
 The tone of their articles varied; some promoted Nazi ideology and foresaw German victory.
 Even as Germany's defeat neared in early 1945, eight of 20 camp newspapers advocated Nazi ideology.

 Many future German CEOs benefited from education they received as prisoners in the United States.
 Educated prisoners such as future German cabinet member Walter Hallstein taught classes on their areas of expertise including German, English and other foreign languages, business, and mathematics.
 The systematically taught courses were so successful that in May 1944 the German Ministry of Education and the OKW sent through the Red Cross detailed procedures for students to receive credit at German high schools and universities.
 Some prisoners took correspondence classes through local universities, and German universities also accepted their credits after returning home.